Table of Contents

 Let’s get the first thing out of the way, “What does SEO stand for?”
-It stands for “Search Engine Optimization” and it exists for the purpose of optimizing your website and domain to rank on the first page of search engine results pages (SERPs) like Google, Bing, and Yahoo!.
+It stands for “Search Engine Optimization” and it exists for the purpose of optimizing your website and domain to rank higher on search engine results pages (SERPs) like Google, Bing, and Yahoo!.

-The question isn’t hard because I’m not sure what exactly SEO includes, the question is hard because there is so much that SEO includes and affects in terms of your business’ online presence.
+The question isn’t hard because I’m not sure what exactly SEO includes.
+The question is hard because there is so much that SEO includes and effects in terms of your business’ online presence.

 The question is even harder to explain when the client doesn’t understand the importance of having a website versus just a Facebook page.

-This is why I’m creating this 4-part series to what exactly SEO is and everything it includes, from its history to on-site SEO and off-site SEO.
+This is why I’m creating this 4-part series on what exactly SEO is and everything it includes, from its history to on-site SEO and off-site SEO.